FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Comparison of Results.rst

 .. image:: ../img/Coastal/comp001.png

+2. Locate the Current CRS button on the bottom right of QGIS.
-2. Set the project CRS to Florida East HARN USft.
+   Set the project CRS to Florida East HARN USft.
    Filter the list with an EPSG code: 2881.
    Select EPSG: 2881 and click OK.